Measurement of the cosmic p+He energy spectrum from 50 GeV to 0.5 PeV with the DAMPE space mission

-The proton+helium spectrum has been fitted with a smoothly-broken power-law (SBPL) function following a similar approach as the one used in~\cite{PhysRevD.95.082007,electrons, doi:10.1126/sciadv.aax3793, PhysRevLett.126.201102} (see details in the appendix).
+The proton+helium spectrum has been fitted with a smoothly-broken power-law (SBPL) function following a similar approach to the one used in~\cite{PhysRevD.95.082007,electrons, doi:10.1126/sciadv.aax3793, PhysRevLett.126.201102} (see details in the Supplemental Material).
 The result shows the presence of a spectral hardening around $\sim$ 600~GeV followed by a softening at 28.8 $\pm$ 4.5~TeV, measured with a significance of 6.6$\sigma$.
 The hardening feature is in line with results obtained by other experiments~\cite{doi:10.1126/science.1199172, ADRIANI2013219, PhysRevLett.114.171103, PhysRevLett.115.211101, PhysRevLett.119.251101, PhysRevLett.120.021101, PhysRevLett.124.211102, PhysRevLett.126.041104, PhysRevLett.122.181102, Panov2009EnergySO, Ahn_2010, Yoon_2017, Atkin_2017} and previous results from DAMPE on proton~\cite{doi:10.1126/sciadv.aax3793} and helium~\cite{PhysRevLett.126.201102} spectra.
-Moreover, DAMPE revealed a softening feature in both the proton and helium spectra~\cite{doi:10.1126/sciadv.aax3793,PhysRevLett.126.201102}, further confirmed by the present analysis (the fit is shown in Figure~\ref{fig:Fit} of the appendix).
-The spectral fit parameters obtained with the three analyses are reported in Tab. \ref{Table:SBPL}, where $E_{\rm b}$ is the energy in which there is a change of slope in the spectrum, $\gamma$ represents the spectral index before $E_{\rm b}$ and $\Delta\gamma$ the difference between the 2 indexes, before and after $E_{\rm b}$.
+Moreover, DAMPE revealed a softening feature in both the proton and helium spectra~\cite{doi:10.1126/sciadv.aax3793,PhysRevLett.126.201102}, further confirmed by the present analysis (the fit is shown in Fig.~S9 of the Supplemental Material).
+The spectral fit parameters obtained with the three analyses are reported in Table \ref{Table:SBPL}, where $E_{\rm b}$ is the energy in which there is a change of slope in the spectrum, $\gamma$ represents the spectral index before $E_{\rm b}$ and $\Delta\gamma$ the difference between the 2 indexes, before and after $E_{\rm b}$.
 The $E_{\rm b}$ values suggest rigidity-dependent features, even though a mass dependence cannot be ruled out.